Skip to content

 • Check for food swaps in your area

-• Make Christmas goodies featuring your jams and give to neighbors and/or take to holiday parties
+• Make Christmas goodies featuring your jams and give to neighbors and/or take them to holiday parties

 • Enter the county fair